Analysis | The unluckiest generation in U.S. history

 Millennials are the most educated, most diverse generation in history — at least until zoomers pass them.
 Those distinctions come with burdens.

-“It seems overwhelmingly obvious to me that the increase in student debt that they have is more than commensurate than the increase of education,” said William Gale, a senior fellow at the Brookings Institution.
-“Their parents and public authorities funded less of their college education than previous generations.”
+William Gale, a senior fellow at the Brookings Institution, said that while millennials are far more educated than previous generations, it’s overwhelmingly obvious that their rising debt burden has outstripped the gains they made in education.
+“Their parents and public authorities funded less of their college education than previous generations,” he added.

 That’s compounded by the large African American and Hispanic millennial population, as these groups continue to suffer the effects of generations of systemic discrimination.
 The wealth gap between black and white households continues to grow, even after controlling for differences in age, education, marital states and even income, Gale and several collaborators found in a working paper recently circulated by the National Bureau of Economic Research.